apache/jackrabbit-oak/doc/segmentmk.md

 immutable *segments*.
 Each segment is identified by a UUID and typically contains a continuous subset of the content tree.
 Some segments might also be used to store commonly occurring property values or other shared data.
-Segments range from a few kilobytes to a few megabytes in size and are stored as documents in a MongoDB collection.
+Segments range from a few dozens of bytes to up to 256kB in size and are stored as documents in a MongoDB collection.

 Since segments are immutable, it's easy for a client to keep a local in-memory cache of frequently accessed segments.
 Since segments also leverage locality of reference, i.e. nearby nodes are often stored in the same segment, it's common for things like small child nodes to already exist in the cache by the time they get accessed.
+The intention is to avoid as many network or database roundtrips as possible by using local cache memory as efficiently as possible.

 Content within a segment can contain references to content within other segments.
 Each segment keeps a list of the UUIDs of all other segments